A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Introduction

-When forming dilute suspensions, light, smaller-than-Kolmogorov particles behave essentially as passive tracers of a one-way coupled mechanical system \citep{Sumbekova_Cartellier_Aliseda_Bourgoin_2017}.
+When forming dilute suspensions, low-inertia, smaller-than-Kolmogorov particles behave essentially as passive tracers of a one-way coupled mechanical system \citep{Volk_Calzavarini_Verhille_Lohse_Mordant_Pinton_Toschi_2008,Sumbekova_Cartellier_Aliseda_Bourgoin_2017}.
 These flows have been extensively investigated with the aid of point-particle direct numerical simulations (DNSs) where the motion of each particle is governed by a Lagrangian tracker \citep{Maxey_Riley_1983,Matsuda_Yoshimatsu_Schneider_2024}.
 Point-particle DNSs rely on the assumption of uniform flow properties across larger-than-particle distances $D/\eta\ll1$, meaning that the sub-Kolmogorov scales need not be resolved \citep{Brandt_Coletti_2022}.
 Although enormous efforts have been made in the development of two-way coupling models \citep{Balachandar_Liu_Lakhote_2019}, point-particle DNSs are yet to provide an accurate and complete description of the particle-fluid interaction when $D/\eta=O(1)$, a condition typical of several practical scenarios in which the dispersed phase modulates the turbulence \citep{Luo_Wang_Li_Tan_Fan_2017,Tanaka_Eaton_2010,Oka_Goto_2022}.
 In recent years, particle-resolved direct numerical simulations (PR-DNSs) based on the immersed boundary method (IBM) have cast new light on the interphase coupling in suspensions of larger-than-Kolmogorov ($D/\eta\gg1$) spherical particles \citep{Kajishima_Takiguchi_Hamasaki_Miyake_2001,Uhlmann_2005,Breugem_2012,Kempe_Frohlich_2012,Hori_Takagi_Rosti_2022}.
 To name a few, we recall the works by \cite{Lucci_Ferrante_Elghobashi_2010}, \cite{Uhlmann_Chouippe_2017}, \cite{Chouippe_Uhlmann_2019}, \cite{Oka_Goto_2022}, \cite{Olivieri_Cannon_Rosti_2022}, \cite{Chiarini_Rosti_2024} and \cite{Cannon_Olivieri_Rosti_2024} for homogeneous isotropic turbulence, and those by \cite{Uhlmann_2008}, \cite{Ardekani_Brandt_2019}, \cite{Rosti_Brandt_2020}, \cite{Costa_Brandt_Picano_2021} and \cite{Gao_Samtaney_Richter_2023} for turbulent channel flows.
-These works highlight the importance of the ratio $D/\eta$ on turbulence modulation: inertial-scale particles provide a spectral shortcut by extracting energy from the large scales and reinjecting it into the small ones \citep{Lucci_Ferrante_Elghobashi_2010,Oka_Goto_2022,Chiarini_Rosti_2024}, whereas Kolmogorov-size particles absorb the carrier flow's kinetic energy \citep{Tanaka_Eaton_2010} and may impose a decay rate of the energy spectrum proportional to the inverse fourth power of their spatial wavenumber \citep{Chiarini_Tandurella_Rosti_2025}.
+These works highlight the importance of the ratio $D/\eta$ on turbulence modulation: inertial-scale particles provide a spectral shortcut by extracting energy from the large scales and reinjecting it into the small ones \citep{Lucci_Ferrante_Elghobashi_2010,Oka_Goto_2022,Chiarini_Rosti_2024}, whereas Kolmogorov-size particles absorb the carrier flow's kinetic energy \citep{Tanaka_Eaton_2010} and may impose a decay rate of the energy spectrum proportional to the inverse fourth power of their spatial wavenumber \citep{Wang_Ayala_Gao_Andersen_Mathews_2014,Chiarini_Tandurella_Rosti_2025}.
+The exact conditions under which turbulence enhancement or attenuation occur remain unclear \citep{Marchioli_Bourgoin_Coletti_Fox_Magnaudet_Reeks_Simonin_Sommerfeld_Toschi_Wang_Balachandar_2025} and likely result from a nontrivial interplay between several parameters \citep{Tanaka_Eaton_2008}.
+In the absence of gravity, the PR-DNSs of \cite{Lucci_Ferrante_Elghobashi_2010} reported turbulence attenuation in triperiodic homogeneous isotropic turbulence laden with suspensions of Taylor-scale spheres with $0.01 \leq \Phi_p \leq 0.1$ and $2.56 \leq \Psi_p \leq 10$, whereas \cite{Chiarini_Rosti_2024} observed a non-monotonic dependence of the kinetic energy on $M_p$ and $D/\eta$ for $M_p \geq 0.45$ and $D/\eta \leq 64$.
+In the latter regime, the enhancement of turbulent kinetic energy was associated with a large-scale anisotropic modulation \citep{Chiarini_Cannon_Rosti_2024}.
+Turbulence enhancement has also been observed experimentally in settling suspensions of heavy sub-Kolmogorov particles with higher density ratios $\Psi_p = O(10^3)$ \citep{Yang_Shy_2005} and has been attributed to the release of gravitational potential energy \citep{Hassaini_Coletti_2022}.